 What to Do if You Suspect You’ve Been Shadowbanned

 If you believe you have somehow triggered yourself and are being shadowbanned, here is what you should do:

 - I hope this goes without saying, but if you are using any bot services.
 STOP.
 If you’ve used them in the past, you need to revoke API access.

 - Remove all of your hashtags from past posts.
 For one person I worked with, this is what we believe “reset” her account.
 It was time consuming to go through almost 300 posts… but obviously worth it!

-- Delete all of the geo-locations off of your posts, if you weren’t physically there or the photo wasn’t really taken in that place.
+- Delete geo-locations off of your posts if you weren’t physically there or the photo wasn’t really taken in that place.

 - Going forward, switch up your hashtag group every few days.
 Or use 2-3 groups that you rotate between so you aren’t using identical hashtags every day.

 12/2018 Update: Instead of going through these four steps, I would recommend you contact me and we take a look together before you take matters in to your own hands!
 I’m happy to help you get back on track.